thiagodp/concordialang/docs/en/actions.md

 When I remove the app "com.example.android.myapp"
 ```

 ## `resize`

+> Resizes a window.

 ### resize + window + value + value
 ```gherkin
 When I resize the window to 600, 400
 ```

 ## `rightClick`

+> Performs a right click on something.

 ### rightClick + target
 ```gherkin